-Applicants are required to include the Complete Streets (Routine Accommodations) Checklist with the application submittal to MTC for projects that will have an impact on bicycles or pedestrians.
-The Checklist is available from the Congestion Management Agencies and at the MTC website at https://mtc.ca.gov/planning/transportation/complete-streets.
+Applicants are required to include the Complete Streets Checklist as presented to the local Bike and Pedestrian Advisory Committee with the application submittal to MTC for projects that will have an impact on bicycles or pedestrians.
+The Checklist is available at the MTC website at https://mtc.ca.gov/planning/transportation/complete-streets.

-Date: September 22, 2021 Attachment B MTC Resolution No. 4488 Referred by: PAC Revised: 12/15/21-C
+Date: September 27, 2023 Attachment B MTC Resolution No. 4603 Referred by: PAC Revised: 12/20/2023-C

-MTC 2022 Regional Transportation Improvement Program
+MTC 2024 Regional Transportation Improvement Program